skip to main content

 Are you looking for a way to watch the Super Bowl without cable and internet?
 If that’s the case, an over-the-air (OTA) antenna is your best bet.

 Got a newer smart TV?
 It might already come with a built-in antenna.
-If not, standalone indoor antennas usually cost between $20 and $60.
+If not, standalone indoor antennas typically cost between $20 and $60.
 The Mohu Leaf 50 is a solid choice, especially if you’re in the suburbs where signals are strong.
 But if you’re curious about other options, click the button below to explore more antenna recommendations.

-How to watch the Super Bowl without cable FAQ
+Watch the Super Bowl without cable FAQ

 Is the Super Bowl going to be on Paramount+?